 The team at Baltimore Health Corps conducted research to find the best fitting remote hiring solution.
 “There are some factors that make it either more inclusive or much harder for folks to use,” explains Palmer.
 They evaluated at least a half a dozen options, and VidCruiter ended up being the best fit.

 Baltimore Corps now relies on pre-recorded video interviews to shortlist applicants.
 They have a team of six or seven raters who review the video responses, then they send a group of recommended candidates to the health department.
-Shareable links to the candidates’ VidCruiter profiles (including evaluation notes and scores) makes it easy to collaborate and share feedback.
+Shareable links to the candidates’ VidCruiter profiles (including evaluation notes and scores) make it easy to collaborate and share feedback.
 At that point, some people are offered jobs.
 Other times, finalists are invited for a live video interview before an employment offer is made.

 While facing a high volume of applicants, Baltimore Corps is committed to hiring a diverse group of best-suited candidates.
 “Many of the jobs we’re hiring for are customer-facing roles.
 They’re dealing with people during a crisis, sometimes delivering challenging news,” says Palmer.